Tutoriels Backend

 The package.json file contains the various dependencies of your project.

-Dependencies are, in a way, all the libraries that you have decided to use in your project.
+Dependencies are basically all the libraries you have decided to use in your project.

-Regarding the dependencies and their version the npm documentation is as follows
+Regarding dependencies and their version, the npm documentation is as follows

 https://docs.npmjs.com/files/package.json#dependencies